department-of-veterans-affairs/va.gov-team/teams/veteran support crew/Contact us page/User research/09-2024 Find help on Contact us/Conversation guide.md

      <details>
   <summary>Key things to notice</summary>
-- How do people feel before getting to ‘Contact us’ or trying to find customer support?
+- How do people feel before getting to Contact us or trying to find customer support?
-- What do they expect on the ‘Contact us’ page?
+- What do they expect on the Contact us page?
 - Were they able to find answers online?
 - How did they decide which channel to use when they contact the VA?
 - Is the number of options on the page overwhelming?
 Are there too many options on one page?